 Your access in this course is important.
-Please send me your Disability, Access, and Inclusion (DAI) accommodation letter early in the semester so that we have adequate time to discuss and arrange your approved academic accommodations.
+Please get your paperwork processed at the Disability, Access, and Inclusion (DAI) offices and send me your accommodation letter early in the semester so that we have adequate time to discuss and arrange your approved academic accommodations.
 DAI can be reached by calling: 401-874-2098, visiting: https://web.uri.edu/disability/ or emailing: dai@uri.edu.